Key facts

 Course overview

+Build the skills and qualifications to set yourself apart in a recruitment and talent acquisition career.
 The need for qualified experts in the field of talent acquisition is growing.
 As recruitment challenges become more complex, the demand for highly skilled human resources professionals increases.

-Deakin Business School's new Graduate Certificate in Recruitment and Talent Acquisition is the first course of its kind in Australia.
+Deakin Business School's Graduate Certificate in Recruitment and Talent Acquisition is the first course of its kind in Australia.
 Co-designed with the Recruitment, Consulting and Staffing Association (RCSA), the course has been created to help meet the need for qualified practitioners working in the industry.

 Do you want to join an ever-expanding industry experiencing high demand for qualified practitioners?